my teacher’s verdict

 Anyway, back to our review.
 At dinner, I asked my teacher about Ladoga Hlebnaya vodka, of which I had brought a bottle. Хлеб means “bread”, and on the bottle it said that it was an EXCEPTIONAL vodka.
 Sure, but weren’t all vodka brands claiming to be exceptional in one way or the other?

 My teacher looked at the bottle, had a shot, thought for a while and then said something that I found interesting:

 “On a scale from zero to ten, this one is a seven.
 Why?
 Well, it feels a bit too light.
 It goes down easily, and the taste is okay, but it doesn’t make you feel warm inside.
 In fact, it seems to get stuck halfway, as if it doesn’t get all the way down to the stomach.
 This is an okay vodka, but nothing great!”

 I second that motion.

-Of course the teacher is right.
+Of course my teacher was right.
 He always is.
-One thing I didn’t find out, though: vodka can be made from many things, and this one was apparently made from bread.
+One thing I didn’t find out, though: vodka can be made from many things – potatoes, wheat, rye, grapes, etc. – and this one was apparently made from bread.

 But did that have any influence at all on the taste?